-In line with modern business practices and to assist you with your requirements we may disclose your personal information to the organisations/persons described below.
+In line with modern business practices and to assist you with your requirements we may disclose your personal information to:

-Our employees, related bodies corporate, including those located in the USA and Canada, contractors or service providers for the purposes of operation of our business, fulfilling requests by you, and to otherwise provide products and services to you including, without limitation: companies involved in maintaining, reviewing and developing our business systems, and infrastructure Organisations involved in providing, managing or administering your product or service such as third party suppliers and contractors employed to provide building maintenance services Your financial adviser
+- Our employees, related bodies corporate, contractors or service providers for the purposes of operation of our business, fulfilling requests by you, and to otherwise provide products and services to you including, without limitation: companies involved in maintaining, reviewing and developing our business systems, and infrastructure;

 Direct marketing materials

-We may send you direct marketing, communications and information about our products and services that we consider may be of interest to you.
+With your express consent, we may send you direct marketing, communications and information about our products and services that we consider may be of interest to you.
 These communications may be sent in various forms, including mail, SMS and email, in accordance with applicable marketing laws, such as the Spam Act 2003 (Cth).
 If you indicate a preference for a method of communication, we will endeavour to use that method whenever practical to do so.
 You may opt-out of receiving marketing communications from us by contacting us (see the details below) and we will then ensure that your name is removed from our mailing list.
-Protecting your personal information and keeping it accurate and up-to-date

 We will also take reasonable steps to make sure that the personal information we collect, use or disclose is accurate, complete and up-to-date.
-If you believe your personal information is not accurate, complete, or up to date, please contact us.
+If you believe your personal information is not accurate, complete, or up to date, please contact us at the details below.